TomDeneire/pictor/README.md

 - [Getty Institute](https://iiif.io/guides/guides/search.getty.edu/)
 - [Wikidata](https://www.wikidata.org/)

 This repository has two purposes.
 One it offers a place to **store IIIF collections** and make them available for others.
-Two it uses those collections to host a **discovery tool** with a sample of them.
+Two it uses those collections to host a **discovery tool** with a sample of them:

 ## Harvesting